-Morgan Stanley initially proposes to offer part of the common stock directly to the public at the offering price listed on the cover page of this prospectus supplement and part to certain dealers at a price that represents a concession not in excess of \$ per share.
-The offering price and other selling terms may from time to time be varied by Morgan Stanley.
+The underwriter has advised us that it proposes to offer the shares of common stock directly to the public at the public offering price on the cover of this prospectus supplement and to selected dealers, which may include the underwriter, at such offering price less a selling concession not in excess of \$ per share.
+After the offering, the underwriter may change the offering price and other selling terms.